Close

 • Malwarebytes

-The majority of antivirus software platforms will provide efficient tools that will block your child from accessing malicious sites that contain malware.
+The majority of antivirus platforms provide efficient tools that block your child from accessing malicious sites that contain malware.
 Heimdal’s DarkGuard immediately blocks connections with known malware sources and potentially unsafe websites that could compromise your child’s personal data.

 VPNs